SCCapstone/Neptune/README.md

 ## Testing
 ### Android Testing

+Before you test, ensure that you have no servers created on your client.
+The client app should open directly to the MainActivity, which should display no servers connected.

 Follow these steps to test the Android Client app.
 1) Open our project's code in Android Studio.
 2) Run the app to ensure that all permissions are enabled prior to testing (shown in Final Client Testing Video in the Issue Labeled "Final Testing Video")).